 Code Mitigation Measure Securing Mechanism M-1 Development of and adherence to a Cable Plan (CaP).
 The CaP will confirm planned cable routing, burial and any additional protection and will set out methods for post- installation cable monitoring.
-To be secured as a condition of the Generation and Transmission Asset Marine Licences for both Caledonia North and Caledonia South.
+To be secured as a condition of the Generation and Transmission Asset Marine Licences.
 The final layout will be presented within the CaP and conditions within the marine licence.
 M-2 Development of and adherence to a Development Specification and Layout Plan (DSLP).
 The DSLP will confirm the layout and design parameters of the Proposed Development.
-To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences for both Caledonia North and Caledonia South.
+To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.
 M-4 Scour protection where there is the potential for scour to develop around infrastructure (foundations and cables).
-To be secured as a condition of the Generation and Transmission Asset Marine Licences for both Caledonia North and Caledonia South.
+To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.
 The CaP and Construction Method Statement (CMS).
 Archaeological assessment of geophysical data relating to scour surveys.
 M-10 Development of and adherence to a Decommissioning Programme (DP).
-The outline DP will be submitted alongside the marine licence applications, and will detail the measures for the decommissioning of the Proposed Development.
-To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences for both Caledonia North and Caledonia South.
-The DP will outline measures for the decommissioning of the Proposed Development (Offshore).
-M-32 Development of and adherence to a WSI.
+The outline DP has been submitted alongside the marine licence applications, and details the measures for the decommissioning of the Proposed Development.
+To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.
+The DP will outline measures for the decommissioning of Caledonia North.
+M-32 Development of and adherence to a Written Scheme of Archaeological Investigation (WSI).
 The Marine WSI will include the implementation of a Protocol for Archaeological Discoveries (PAD) in accordance with 'Protocol for Archaeological Discoveries: Offshore Renewables Projects'.
-To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences for both Caledonia North and Caledonia South.
+To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.
 A WSI and PAD will be in place for any archaeological discoveries.
-This will include any recommended AEZs (for example in relation to seabed preparation, installation activities and installed infrastructure) and a PAD for reporting and investigating unexpected archaeological discoveries encountered during installation activities, with a Retained Archaeologist providing guidance and advising industry staff on the implementation of the PAD.
-The PAD provides a mechanism to comply with the Merchant Shipping Act 1995 5 , including notification of the
+This will include any recommended Archaeological Exclusion Zones (AEZs) (for example in relation to seabed preparation, installation activities and installed infrastructure) and a PAD for reporting and investigating unexpected archaeological discoveries encountered during installation activities, with a Retained Archaeologist providing guidance and advising industry staff on the implementation of the PAD.
+The PAD provides a